MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/progressbar.md

 - Set [IsIndeterminate](progressbar_isindeterminate.md) to **true** to display a repeating pattern.
 An alternative control to use for indeterminate progress is a [ProgressRing](/uwp/api/windows.ui.xaml.controls.progressring).
 - Set [IsIndeterminate](progressbar_isindeterminate.md) to **false** to fill the bar based on a value.
 (This is the default.)
 When [IsIndeterminate](progressbar_isindeterminate.md) is **false**, you specify the range with the [Minimum](/uwp/api/windows.ui.xaml.controls.primitives.rangebase.minimum) and [Maximum](/uwp/api/windows.ui.xaml.controls.primitives.rangebase.maximum) properties.
 By default **Minimum** is 0 and **Maximum** is 100.
 To specify the progress value, you set the [Value](/uwp/api/windows.ui.xaml.controls.primitives.rangebase.value) property.

+### Control style and template

+You can modify the default [Style](/uwp/api/windows.ui.xaml.frameworkelement.style) and [ControlTemplate](/uwp/api/windows.ui.xaml.controls.controltemplate) to give the control a unique appearance.
+For information about modifying a control's style and template, see [XAML styles](/windows/apps/design/style/xaml-styles).
+XAML also includes resources that you can use to modify the colors of a control in different visual states without modifying the control template.
+Modifying these resources is preferred to setting properties such as [Background](/uwp/api/windows.ui.xaml.controls.control.background) and [Foreground](/uwp/api/windows.ui.xaml.controls.control.foreground).
+For more info, see the [Light-weight styling](/windows/apps/design/style/xaml-styles#lightweight-styling) section of the [XAML styles](/windows/apps/design/style/xaml-styles) article.

+The resources for this control are listed in the [ThemeDictionaries](/windows/apps/design/style/xaml-theme-resources) section of the [ProgressBar_themeresources.xaml](https://github.com/microsoft/microsoft-ui-xaml/blob/main/dev/ProgressBar/ProgressBar_themeresources.xaml) file on GitHub.
+The `ResourceKey` value for each `StaticResource` references a brush and color in the [Common_themeresources_any.xaml](https://github.com/microsoft/microsoft-ui-xaml/blob/main/dev/CommonStyles/Common_themeresources_any.xaml) file.

 ## -see-also

 [ProgressRing](/uwp/api/windows.ui.xaml.controls.progressring), [Progress controls](/windows/uwp/controls-and-patterns/progress-controls)